dgwatkins/wcml/readme.txt

 * Bug fix: saving custom prices when creating a new product didn't work
 * Removed backward compatibility with WooCommerce versions older than 2.1
 * Small compatibility fixes for the upcoming WordPress 4.5
+* Fixed a problem with the pagination on the products list page under the WooCommerce Multilingual section

 = 3.7.10 =
 * Fixed a small issue with the product translations editor (additional toolbar showing)